© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wraysholme Tower is a scheduled monument protected by Historic England under reference 1007154.
 View the official record →

-Wraysholme Tower is a pele tower located in Lancashire, dating to the medieval period.
+Wraysholme Tower is a medieval fortified tower located in Lancashire, dating from the fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007154.

 Wraysholme Tower is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007154.